 - Ocular Rosacea- Same as above with eye irritations such as dry eye, tearing and burning.

-Rosacea does not improve or resolve on its own, and untreated rosacea can worsen over time.
+Rosacea does not usually improve or resolve on its own, and untreated rosacea can worsen over time.

 The Nardella Clinic of Calgary offers a variety of naturopathic treatment options that can help treat the symptoms of Rosacea.
 There are believed to be five key triggers of Rosacea: